heuer/segno/docs/colorful-qrcodes.rst

 The following examples show the results of all supported module colors.
 The unused colors are rendered as grey or white modules, the red modules show the usage of the keyword.

+The keywords "dark" and "light" are supported by almost all serialization formats.

 dark
 ~~~~